TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 .. class:: CookiePolicy()

-   This class is responsible for deciding whether each cookie should be accepted from / returned to the server.
+   This kundi is responsible for deciding whether each cookie should be accepted kutoka / returned to the server.

 .. class:: DefaultCookiePolicy( blocked_domains=None, allowed_domains=None, netscape=True, rfc2965=False, rfc2109_as_netscape=None, hide_cookie2=False, strict_domain=False, strict_rfc2965_unverifiable=True, strict_ns_unverifiable=False, strict_ns_domain=DefaultCookiePolicy.DomainLiberal, strict_ns_set_initial_dollar=False, strict_ns_set_path=False, secure_protocols=("https", "wss") )

    Constructor arguments should be passed as keyword arguments only.
-   *blocked_domains* is a sequence of domain names that we never accept cookies from, nor return cookies to. *allowed_domains* if not :const:`None`, this is a sequence of the only domains for which we accept and return cookies.
+   *blocked_domains* is a sequence of domain names that we never accept cookies kutoka, nor return cookies to. *allowed_domains* if not :const:`None`, this is a sequence of the only domains for which we accept and return cookies.
    *secure_protocols* is a sequence of protocols for which secure cookies can be added to.
 By default *https* and *wss* (secure websocket) are considered